-- Evaluate and make recommendations to the Board of Directors concerning the size, composition, governance and structure of the Board and the qualifications, compensation and retirement age of directors. - Identify, evaluate and propose nominees for election to the Board of Directors. - Consider questions of independence and possible conflicts of interest of directors and executive officers and ensure compliance with applicable laws and NYSE listing standards. - Develop, regularly review, update and recommend to the Board of Directors corporate governance principles for the Company. - Review of material related party transactions and review with the independent auditor the Company's policies for the ethical handling of conflicts of interest and its policies and procedures with respect to expense accounts and perquisites. - · Review of the Company's risk management programs and business continuity and disaster recovery plans. - Lead the Company's chief executive officer succession process.
+• evaluate and make recommendations to the Board of Directors concerning the size, composition, governance and structure of the Board and the qualifications, compensation and retirement age of directors;

+- identify, evaluate and propose nominees for election to the Board of Directors; - consider questions of independence and possible conflicts of interest of directors and executive officers and ensure compliance with applicable laws and NYSE listing standards; - develop, regularly review, update and recommend to the Board of Directors corporate governance principles for the Company; - review of material related party transactions and review with the independent auditor the Company's policies for the ethical handling of conflicts of interest and its policies and procedures with respect to expense accounts and perquisites; - assist the Board in fulfilling its oversight of enterprise risk management, particularly risks in connection with the Company's corporate governance structures and processes and risks related to other primarily nonfinancial matters (for example, business continuity); and - lead the Company's chief executive officer succession process.

-The Board of Directors has determined that each member of the Nominating and Governance Committee is independent, as defined by the rules of the SEC and the NYSE, as well as independent under the Corporate Governance Principles.
+The Board of Directors has determined that each member of the Nominating and Governance Committee is independent, as defined by the rules of the SEC and the NYSE, as well as independent under ITT's Principles.
 The Board of Directors has evaluated the performance of the Nominating and Governance Committee consistent with regulatory requirements.